ninjacom/100-days-of-code/r1-log.md

 ### R1D13
 Day 11 of #javascript30 (custom HTML5 video player).
 Finished the Tribute page in #freeCodeCamp, and now working on the Personal Portfolio page via #CodePen.

+### R1D14
+Day 12 of #javascript30 (key sequence detection), played with more of the bonus content of the @scrima_com CSS Grid screencast, and started the #freeCodeCamp Personal Portfolio page via #CodePen.